adnanafzal565/laravel-authentication/README.md

 Create a database named "laravel_authentication" in your phpMyAdmin.

-2. Goto file "server/config/config.php" and set your SMTP credentials.

-3. Inside "server" folder, run the following commands:
+2. At root folder, run the following commands:

 (You can write any name, email or password of your choice for super admin while running 5th command)